 So You Want To Pistol Squat?

+The elusive pistol squat.
+The bane of many a CrossFitter’s existence.
+One in very few can get them on their first try.
 Being able to squat on one leg is no easy feat.
 It requires balance, mobility, stability, coordination, and strength.

 But with practice, it’s a fun and impressive movement.
 There are many benefits to the pistol squat; it’s a fantastic movement for the development of strength and balance through the leg and hips.
 You don’t need any equipment and you can literally do it anywhere.
 What more could you ask for?